fredriko/gavagai-lexicon-graph/README.md

 Follow the instructions in the **Run** section below.

-## How to build the Gavagai Lexicon Graph utility from the source
+## How to build the Gavagai Lexicon Graph utility from source

 To build the utility from source, you need: